Description of the Airport

 For example, it will be challenging for the corporation to sustain business stability due to high demand and increased competition.
 Brisbane faces an infrastructure crisis unless it works closely with governments and collaborates with other agencies and communities to develop efficient infrastructure offering value for money and aligning with existing business needs.
 There is a need for strategic planning for the future to enable the corporation to meet demand and create value based on the number of travels.

 The projected expansion in passenger movement will increase Brisbane Airport’s responsibility to expand and meet the needs of all its customers, both existing and new.
 The airport will be required to expand runways and buy more aircraft to ensure all passengers reach their destinations on time.
 It will be difficult to maintain a tight schedule due to increased traffic.
-The existing workforce may lack the capacity to hand more passengers; the number of passengers that can be handle by a certain crew may exceed its capacity in regards to the expertise (“BNE Quick Facts – Brisbane Airport”).
+The existing workforce may lack the capacity to handle more passengers; the number of passengers that can be handled by a certain crew may exceed its capacity in regards to the expertise (“BNE Quick Facts – Brisbane Airport”).
 Therefore, there is a need for Brisbane to expand its operations sustainably as well as have strategic plans for the projected increase in the total number of passenger movements.

 Recommendations

 Brisbane Airport Corporation expects the number of passengers it attends to increase by a significant number.
-Consequently, the airport faces the challenge of alleviating congestions and enhancing service quality and coverage coupled with ensuring security.
+Consequently, the airport faces the challenge of alleviating congestion and enhancing service quality and coverage coupled with ensuring security.
 Brisbane’s current and future congestion levels are expected to exceed the capacity, which will require air traffic controllers to routinely mitigate delays.
 It is recommended for Brisbane Airport to collaborate with governments and other airline agencies to fund planning and develop infrastructures that will meet increased passenger demands.

 The corporation should also focus on the construction of new runways that will facilitate capacity expansion (Ryerson and Woodburn 52).
 Brisbane Airport can also focus on increasing capacity per slot.
 Brisbane Airport being a commercial airline should be concerned with serving large numbers of passengers.
 The corporation should focus on increasing the presence of larger aircraft in the fleet mix to increase the number of seats that Brisbane Airport can process per hour.
 Using this method, the firm will sustainably deal with the increasing number of passengers and traffic.